Director, Vogel Wakefield

 Martin creates a reflective space in which he encourages clients to connect with their values, understand their networks and foster equanimity about the inevitable compromises of organisational life.
 This enables people to be more aware of their influence and to exercise leadership effectively and ethically.
 Typical issues include: stepping up to challenging roles; making an impact amid rapid change; making wise judgments when others are floundering.
 People appreciate the openness and candour that Martin brings and the sensitivity with which he enables people to face up to difficult issues.

 Martin has particular experience of working with board level leaders in the media, higher education and the cultural sector.
-Media clients include the BBC, Telegraph Media Group and The Guardian.
+Media clients include the BBC, Sky, Telegraph Media Group and The Guardian.
 Higher education clients include King’s College London, Leeds University and Ravensbourne.
 Martin has coached senior professionals in a wide range of cultural organisations including the British Library, Tate, Almeida Theatre, Manchester City Galleries and Dundee Contemporary Arts.
-As a Fellow Coach with BetterUp, he coaches managers in renowned, fast-growing companies.
+As a Fellow Coach with BetterUp, he coaches leaders in fast-growing companies.

 Prior to founding Vogel Wakefield with Mark Wakefield, Martin ran his own consultancy practice with clients ranging from start-ups and SMEs to large corporations and media clients overseas.
 He has also worked with NGOs, such as Amnesty International and Action Aid, and senior leaders in local government in the London boroughs of Camden and Kensington and Chelsea.